oracle/terraform-provider-oci/docs/solutions/sql_server_always_on_availability_groups/README.md

     #    \___/|_| \_/_/   \_\____|_____|_____|
 ***

-# MS SQL Always On.
+# MS SQL Always On

 This Terraform template implements the infrastructure needed to fully deploy an MS SQL Always On cluster across availability domains.
 The cluster can be spread across either 2 or 3 ADs, depending on your requirements, but cannot be located in a single AD.